What are your hours of operation?

 Yes.
 Connect to our free wifi network, si-visitor.

-What kind of tours do you offer?
+What kind of gallery experiences do you offer?

 What happens if I lose something at the Museum?